stevenhaddox/SmartThingsCommunityDocumentation/getting-started/first-smartapp.rst

 Also, note that both ``installed()`` and ``updated()`` call a method named ``initialize()``.
 Since both ``installed()`` and ``upated()`` typically both create subscriptions or schedules, we can reduce code duplication by using a helper method.

 We also use the built-in logger (``log``) to log information.
 SmartThings does not currently have a debugger within the IDE, so use the ``log()`` method to log information that might be useful for debugging.
-The logs are available by clicking *Live Logging* at the top of the IDE.
+The logs are available by clicking *Live Logging* at the top of the IDE (note: this only appears once a SmartApp has been installed).

 Finally, note that we reference a variable named ``settings`` in our log statement.
 Remember the preference inputs we defined?
 Every preference input gets stored in a read-only map called ``settings``.
 We can get the values of the various inputs by indexing into the ``settings`` map with the name of the input (e.g., ``settings.theswitch``).